Health Topics

 - Infection, which can be treated with antibiotics

-Your provider will give you instructions for how to care for biopsy area and manage any discomfort.
+Your provider will give you instructions on how to care for the biopsy area and manage any discomfort.
 If you're having general anesthesia, talk with your provider about how it may affect you.
-General anesthesia is very safe even for most people with other health conditions.

 What do the results mean?